CZ-NIC/knot/doc/operation.rst

 control interface.

 ..
 WARNING::
-   Avoid concurrent zone file modification, and/or dynamic updates, and/or zone changing over control interface.
-Otherwise, the zone could be inconsistent.
+   Avoid concurrent zone access when a zone event (zone file load, refresh, DNSSEC signing, dynamic update) is in progress or pending.
+In such a case zone events must be frozen before.
+For more information how to freeze the zone read :ref:`Editing zone file`.

 To get contents of all configured zones, or a specific zone contents, or zone records with a specific owner, or even with a specific record type::